 How In-App Events Can Improve Your App Store Optimisation

-There is always an exciting buzz around any new Apple feature, but for mobile marketers the launch of in-app events was nothing short of thrilling.
-Since they hit the market at the end of 2021, we've seen brands across every industry sector trying them out as a way to improve visibility and downloads on the App Store.
+There is always an exciting buzz around any new Apple feature, but for mobile marketers the launch of In-app events was nothing short of thrilling.
+Since their launch, we've seen brands across every industry sector utilising them as a way to improve visibility and downloads on the App Store.
 If you're yet to publish an In-app event, here's everything you need to know.

 What are in-app events?

 In-app events are designed to increase the awareness of timely events within apps and games.
-These events can include competitions, major updates, live events, challenges, premieres, and more.
-Users can discover your in-app events right in the App Store on iOS and iPadOS, and it provides a brand new way to showcase your events and expand their reach.
+These events can include competitions, major updates, live events, challenges, premieres and more.
+Users can discover your in-app events right in the App Store on iOS and iPadOS and they provide a brand new way to showcase your events and expand their reach.

 In-app events will appear:

-On your app’s product page, shown above or below your screenshots and descriptions.
+On your app’s product page, shown alongside your screenshots and description.

 In search results, both when users search for your app or your event specifically.